Overview of Ramipril Ramipril is a medication used to treat high blood pressure and help protect your heart. When you have high blood pressure, your heart has to work harder to pump blood through your body. Ramipril works by relaxing your blood vessels, which makes it easier for blood to flow and lo

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with ramipril:
+Check interactions with Ramipril:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.